asathoor/PHP_intro/README.md

 ## Exercise

+This exercise will give you knowledge about PHP and form handling.

 On your own:

 1. Create a PHP form with at least five radio buttons, one text input and three checkboxes for a survey.